Izzahani/Article_Classification/README.md

    <ol>- One Hot Encoder is being used to convert the outputs into numerical. </ol>

  <p>Finally, <strong>Model Development</strong> can be done if all of the steps above has already finished.</p>
  <p> In Model Development, I did train-test split.
 Then, i used Embedding as an input layer.
-For hidden layers, I used LSTM, Dropout and Bidrectional.</p>
+For hidden layers, I used LSTM, Dropout and Bidirectional.</p>
  <p>I used Bidirectional LSTMs because it can imporove my model performance.</p>
   <img src="https://github.com/Izzahani/Article_Classification/blob/main/model.png" alt="descriptive text">

  <p> Then, the project is being compiled.
-The result as shown in the graph below:</p>
+The result as shown in the picture below:</p>
  <img src="https://github.com/Izzahani/Article_Classification/blob/main/prediction.png" alt="descriptive text">
- <p>These are the graph I got from TensorBoard</p>
+ <p>Based on the picture, f1-score for accuracy is 81%.
+However, the accuracy can be improve by cleaning up stop words.
+Besides that, adding dense layer can also imporove the accuracy. </p>

  <p>For Epoch Acc</p>
  <img src="https://github.com/Izzahani/Article_Classification/blob/main/epoch_acc.png" alt="epoch acc">
+ <p>Based on the graph, the train model was in green colour.
+The model started to overfitted in between 1.5 and 2.
+It might be due Bidrectional LSTM layer.
+However, it started to reach ideal when it reached 2.
+It might be due to the dropout layer.
+But it went overfitting at 3.</p>

  <p>For Epoch Loss</p>
  <img src="https://github.com/Izzahani/Article_Classification/blob/main/epoch_loss.png" alt="epoch loss">